 Subject to the provisions for early termination of the Scheme, the Scheme will remain in force for a period of 10 years commencing on 9 June 2015 up to 8 June 2025 (both days inclusive).
+As at the date of this report, the remaining life of the Scheme is approximately 3 months.

 As at the date of this report, no option had been granted by the Company pursuant to the Scheme.
-As at 1 January 2022 and 31 December 2022, the number of options available for grant under the Scheme is 85,000,000 shares.
+As at 1 January 2024 and 31 December 2024, the number of options available for grant under the Scheme is 85,000,000 shares.